White House insists ‘no consensus’ on intel of Russian bounties for US troops, as pressure mounts

 The comments from the administration come after a Sunday night tweet from Trump insisting he had not been informed of the reports because the intelligence community "did not find this info credible" and amid mounting pressure from Congress to get to the bottom of whether Trump knew of the alleged bounties, and if so, why there was no known retribution against Russia.

-"POTUS was never briefed on this issue because there is no consensus within the intelligence community on these allegations," a senior administration official told Fox News, indicating that the intelligence did not make it up the chain of command to the president because intelligence department heads did not agree on neither the credibility of the information nor that it had been verified to the degree necessary to flag to Trump.
+"POTUS was never briefed on this issue because there is no consensus within the intelligence community on these allegations," a senior administration official told Fox News, indicating that the intelligence did not make it up the chain of command to the president because intelligence department heads did not agree on the credibility of the information or that it had been verified to the degree necessary to flag to Trump.

 TRUMP SAYS INTEL DOESN'T BACK UP REPORT ON RUSSIAN BOUNTIES AGAINST US TROOPS